-Writing your goals down can make them more tangible than just keeping them in your head.
+This can make them more tangible than just keeping them in your head.
 And in this digital age, there are plenty of apps that will give you guidance on what to do to work on your goals.
 Some of the highest rated and most popular include Mobillion's Goal Tracker and TheFabulous's Fabulous: Motivate Me! (both free, from Google Play).

-Uncover your true motivation: Some appreciate making goals into a game, by earning points with every goal met, in IrunUrun.
+Some appreciate making goals into a game, by earning points with every goal met, in IrunUrun.
 Others find motivation in the threat of paying money to a particular charity if thry don't maintain their resolutions, with StickK.

-Meet your people: Social connections can help motivate you to stay on track, or encourage you to get back on if you fall off the wagon.
+Social connections can help motivate you to stay on track, or encourage you to get back on if you fall off the wagon.
 MyFitnessPal and FitGirls use the power of community to help you stay on target with nutrition and fitness goals.

-Be SMART: when deciding what goals you want to work on, pick things that are meaningful and can be measured with the S.M.A.R.T. system:
+When deciding what goals you want to work on, pick things that are meaningful and can be measured with the S.M.A.R.T. system: